esriedel/Minnesota-Cannabis-Businesses/README.md

 # Examining the geographic distribution of cannabis-related businsses

 In preparation for merging this data with a geojson file, we need to make sure the key variables are named the same.
-'Lac qui Parle' as 'Lac Qui Parle' to match.
+'Lac qui Parle' was renamed as 'Lac Qui Parle' to match to geojson file.
 The merged case for "Saint Louis" / "St. Louis" is coded as "Saint Louis".

 County boundary data obtained from [Minnesota Geospatial Commons](https://gisdata.mn.gov/dataset/bdry-counties).
 I converted SHP files to geojson data using [Mygeodata](https://mygeodata.cloud/converter/shp-to-geojson).

 # Mapping cannabis-related businesses in Minnesota
-There were no clear associations of the distribution of cannabis-related businesses in Minnesota based on social or economic indicators.
+There were no clear associations between cannabis-related businesses in Minnesota and social or economic indicators.
 To examine the geographic distribution of cannabis-related businesses, we use folium to build chloropleth maps.
 Minnesota county boundary maps data is dowloaded from the Minnesota Geospatial Commons (https://gisdata.mn.gov/en_AU/dataset/us-mn-state-metc-bdry-census2020counties-ctus).
-It is not available for download in the required geojson format so we convert the SHP files to geojson data using a free service from Mygeodata (https://mygeodata.cloud/converter/shp-to-geojson).
+It is not available for download in the required geojson format so I converted the SHP files to geojson data using a free service from Mygeodata (https://mygeodata.cloud/converter/shp-to-geojson).
 I then used folium to construct chloropleth maps that combined county-level data with Minnesota county geographic boundaries.

 ## MN counties with number of cannabis-related businesses
 The map below shows the number of cannabis-related businesses by county.
 As expected, the darker regions are located in areas of high population around the Minneapolis-St. Paul area.
 ![png](MN_map_cannabis.png)

 ## MN counties with number of per capital cannabis-related businesses
 The map below shows the same map of Minnesota except with cannabis-related businesses per capita.
 The map shows a much different pattern of distribution with counties in northern Minnesota having the highest density of cannabis-related businesses, topped off by Cook County in the far northeast of the state.
-There is somewhat lesser density in the southern counties though both regions are clearly more dense in the number of businesses than the most populous Twin Cities.
+There is a somewhat lesser density in the southern counties though both regions are clearly more dense in the number of businesses than the more populous Twin Cities.

 ![png](MN_map_cannabispercapita.png)

 ## Marking off locations of 11 of Minnesota's Indian Tribal governments
-To this same map of cannabis-related businesses per capita, we add the locations of the headquarters of 11 federally recognized Indian tribes in Minnesota.
+To this same map of cannabis-related businesses per capita, I added the locations of the headquarters of 11 federally recognized Indian tribes in Minnesota.
 In northern Minnesota, the density of cannabis-related businesses appears to align to Minnesota tribal areas.
 Under the 2023
 Minnesota state statute legalizing recreational Minnesota, tribal areas are exempt from licensing requirements which were anticipated to take 1-2 two years to be fully implemented.
 Minnesota tribes are to enter into compacts with Minnesota state government regarding the